ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week2/index.md

 decent description of what's going on: [Ben Voigt's answer](https://superuser.com/questions/421074/ssh-the-authenticity-of-host-host-cant-be-established/421084#421084)

-So type `yes` and press enter, then give your password; the whole interaction should look something like this once you give your password and are logged in:
+So type `yes` and press enter, then type the password for your TritonLink user account; the whole interaction should look something like this once you give the password and are logged in:

 ```
 # On your client
-$ ssh cs15lwi24zz@ieng6.ucsd.edu
+$ ssh user@ieng6.ucsd.edu
 The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?